suprasauce/RNN/README.md

 was to serve as a learning resource for understanding the inner workings of RNNs and compare performance of different members of the RNN family.

+Well, char RNN is not at all efficient:
+* During training process, I was ouptputing predictions.
+What I saw is that the model first learns spaces and then learns to make words and then context.
+So one can see that our main task which is char prediction on basis of context is performed at last.
+* In order to have good predictions, we need the context be very long.
+However when compared to word prediction , for char predcition we need a lot of context.
+Please note that having a long context can be computationally expensive.
+* Embeddings can't be performed on only characters, as individual characters basically have no relationship between them.
+However words can have relationship between them making out training efficient and helping our model to find meaning about the input.
+* For ex: when doing sentiment analsis, if we trained RNN on only "Movie was great" and after a while we give "Movie was awesome".
+The model will not be able to give a good result on the latter.
+Because I have used one hot encoding.
+However if I use word embeddings like "word2vec" then "great" and "awesome" will have similar embeddings and can give good results on the later even if was not given in the training process.

 # Dataset
 The models were trained on a small text data of ~32 kB.
 The dataset can be found [here](https://www.marxists.org/archive/bhagat-singh/1930/10/05.htm)